Debt/Income Ratio

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-Remember these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We will be happy to pre-qualify you to determine how large a mortgage loan you can afford.